-This is the slightly revised version 2 of the Baltic and North Sea Climatology (BNSC) for the Baltic Sea and the North Sea in the range 47 ° N to 66 ° N and 15 ° W to 30 ° E. It contains the monthly average of air temperature, pressure and dew point on a 1 ° x 1 ° grid for the period from 1950 to 2015.
+This is the Baltic and North Seas Climatology (BNSC) for the Baltic Sea and the North Sea in the range 47 ° N to 66 ° N and 15 ° W to 30 ° E. It is the follow-up project to the KNSC climatology.
+The climatology was first made available to the public in March 2018 by ICDC and is published here in a slightly revised version 2.
+It contains the monthly averages of mean air pressure at sea level, and air temperature, and dew point temperature at 2 meter height.
+It is available on a 1 ° x 1 ° grid for the period from 1950 to 2015.

 For the calculation of the mean values, all available quality-controlled data of the DWD (German Meteorological Service) of ship observations and buoy measurements were taken into account during this period.
-For each month additional climatologies were calculated for the standard periods 1951-1980, 1961-1990, 1971-2000 and 1981-2010.
-As a prerequisite for the calculation of the 30-year-climatology, at least 25 out of 30 (five-sixths) valid monthly averages had to be present in the respective grid box.
+Additional dew point values were calculated from relative humidity and air temperature if available.
+Climatologies were calculated for the WMO standard periods 1951-1980, 1961-1990, 1971-2000 and 1981-2010 (monthly mean values).
+As a prerequisite for the calculation of the 30-year-climatology, at least 25 out of 30 (five-sixths) valid monthly means had to be present in the respective grid box.
 For the long-term climatology from 1950 to 2015, at least four-fifths valid monthly means had to be available.